harshita2201301024/obsidian/data/Office Work/Smart POA.md

 12. Why it showing license is revoked?? we have revoked the delegation
 13. License Revoked in my inbox, what it will show on view button
 14. where we will have edit button, i think it is missing in design or replaced with clone delegation
+15. what after clonning the POA Details
+16.